Despite Pressure, Mitch McConnell Suggests He Won’t Call Senate Back Early For Gun Safety Vote

 “If we do it prematurely it will just be another frustrating experience….
 I think this is the best way to get a result.”

 The House bill, known as H.R.
-8, or the Bipartisan Background Checks Act of 2019, was passed with support of eight House Republicans.
+8, or the Bipartisan Background Checks Act of 2019, was passed with the support of eight House Republicans.
 The companion bill in the Senate current lacks support from any Republicans.

-The Senate will officially be back in business September 9, however, Democrats like Sen. Chuck Schumer, Speaker Nancy Pelosi and even former Secretary of State Hillary Clinton have made public calls for McConnell to come back early.
+Officially, the Senate will be back in business on September 9.
+However, Democrats like Sen. Chuck Schumer, Speaker Nancy Pelosi and even former secretary of state Hillary Clinton have made public calls for McConnell to come back early.

 On Thursday, Pelosi wrote a letter to President Donald Trump, asking if he would use his executive powers to essentially override McConnell and call the chamber back early.